JuliaLang/julia/doc/src/devdocs/ast.md

     Reference a static parameter by index.

-  * `line`

-    Line number and file name metadata.
-Unlike a `LineNumberNode`, can also contain a file name.

   * `gotoifnot`

     Conditional branch.
 If `args[1]` is false, goes to label identified in `args[2]`.